-No two candidates are alike—and no single interview style works in every situation.
-To make better hiring decisions, employers need to look beyond gut instinct and conversational flow.
-By using the right mix of structured approaches and tools, you can uncover who a candidate really is—and how well they’ll perform in the role.
+No two candidates are alike, and no single interview style works in every situation.
+To make better hiring decisions and improve hiring accuracy, employers need to look beyond gut instinct and conversational flow.
+By using the right mix of structured approaches and tools, you can uncover who a candidate really is and how well they will perform in the role.

 Choose the Right Interview Style for the Role